althonos/InstaLooter/README.rst

 InstaLooter comes with its CLI::

+    $ instaLooter <username> <directory> [options]
-    $ instaLooter [options] username directory
+    $ instaLooter tag <hashtag> <directory> [options]

 Arguments
 ^^^^^^^^^
 - ``username``
     the username of the instagram account to download pictures and videos from.
+- ``hashtag``
+    the hashtag to download pictures and videos from.
 - ``directory``
     the directory to download files into.

 Options
 ^^^^^^^
-- ``-n NUM_TO_DOWNLOAD``
+- ``-n NUM, --num-to-dl NUM``
     number of maximum new posts to download (if not specified all posts are downloaded).
 - ``-m, --add-metadata``
-    add date and caption metadata to downloaded pictures (requires piexif and Pillow).
+    add date and caption metadata to downloaded pictures (requires piexif and PIL/Pillow)
 - ``-v, --get-videos``
     also download videos.
 - ``-j JOBS, --jobs JOBS``
-    the number of parallel threads to use to download files (defaults to 16).
-It is advised to use a value of at least 12 as Instagram profile pages display 12 medias at a time in order to insure parallel download of all files.
+    the number of parallel threads to use to download files.
+It is advised to use a value of at least 12 as Instagram profile pages display 12 medias at a time in order to insure parallel download of all files. [default: 16]
+- ``-c CRED, --credentials CREAD`` the login and password to use to login to Instagram, if needed (for instance: downloading medias from a private account you follow). [format: login:password]
 - ``-q, --quiet``
     do not produce any output.